Online Master of Architecture

 History 2

-The graduate architecture degree will prepare you to work as an architect or in a related field such as construction management or urban design.
-Past ASU graduates have gone on to become renowned architects in Phoenix and around the world.
+This program prepares you to work as an architect or in a related field such as construction management or urban design.
+Graduates have gone on to become renowned architects around the world.
 Alumni have contributed to the design of the Ralph Lauren flagship store, Heard Museum, San Antonio Botanical Garden and other major projects.
+Career paths you may pursue include, but aren’t limited to:

 Architect